 In February 1945, the Children’s Home moved to a new building on Assiniboine Avenue.
 The former buildings were occupied by Department of Veterans Affairs as an annex to its convalescence hospital at Deer Lodge, in St. James.

 In 1958, the site became the Assiniboia Indian Residential School which operated until June 1973.
-During this period, a gymnasium was added to the south side of the school building.
+A gymnasium was added to the south side of the school building in 1965 by the Taubensee Construction Company.
 Parks Canada used the facility for artifact storage from 1972 to 1993.
 The dormitories of the former Home were demolished in the early 1980s and replaced by an RCMP forensic science laboratory.
 Fittingly, as of late 2011, the former school building is the headquarters of a national child welfare organization.
 It is a municipally-designated historic site.

 There are extensive records for the Children’s Home of Winnipeg at the Archives of Manitoba.